While each person’s situation varies, here are the top 12 reasons to have a will.

 5) You decide who will wind up the affairs of your estate.

 Executors make sure all your affairs are in order, including paying bills, canceling credit cards, and notifying the bank and other business institutions.
-Because executors play the biggest role in the administration of your estate, you’ll want to be sure to appoint someone who is honest, trustworthy, and organized (which may or may not always be a family member).
+Because executors play the biggest role in the administration of your estate, you’ll want to be sure to appoint someone who is honest, trustworthy, and organized.

 6) You can disinherit individuals out of your Will who would otherwise stand to inherit your estate if you die without a will.